-- Define the terms 'standard cost' and 'variance'. - Explain the purpose of using standard costs. - Describe the problems of choosing the level of output for standards. - Explain how the control process uses standard costs and variances. - Define and calculate direct materials cost variance and its components. - Define and calculate direct labour cost variance and its components. - Define and calculate variable overhead cost variance and its components. - Define and calculate fixed overhead expenditure variance. - Combine calculation of all variances in a case study. - Explain how variances may be investigated. - Explain the application of flexible budgets in variance analysis. - Use flexible budgeting to calculate variances in a case study. - Discuss the usefulness of variance analysis. - Understand the broader views that exist regarding variance analysis.
+- Define the terms 'standard cost' and 'variance'. - Explain the purpose of using standard costs. - Describe the problems of choosing the level of output for standards. - Explain how the control process uses standard costs and variances. - Calculate and interpret variances for product costs and sales margins. - Combine calculation of all variances in a case study. - Explain how variances may be investigated. - Use flexible budgeting to calculate variances in a case study. - Discuss the usefulness of variance analysis. - Understand the broader views that exist regarding variance analysis. - Describe and discuss research into the use of standard costing.

-22.1 Introduction
+15.1 Introduction

-Chapter 22 has explained the budgetary process and illustrated in detail a method of preparing budgets for planning purposes.
-The use of budgets for control purposes was explained in that chapter in terms of comparing the actual outcome with the expected results as shown by the budget.
+Chapter 13 explains the budgetary process and illustrates in detail a method of preparing budgets for planning purposes.
+The use of budgets for control purposes is explained in Chapter 14 in terms of comparing the actual outcome with the expected results as shown by the flexible budget.

-When actual costs are compared with budgeted costs, the comparison is of the total cost for the line item under consideration (e.g. cost of various types of materials, cost of various categories of labour or cost of a range of categories of overheads).
-Where there is a significant difference between the budget and the actual outcome, that difference may be investigated.
+When actual costs are compared with budgeted costs, the comparison is made of the total cost for the line item under consideration (e.g. cost of various types of materials, cost of various categories of labour or cost of a range of categories of overheads).
+Where there is a significant variance between the budget and the actual outcome, that variance may be investigated.
 (It has to be remembered, however, that the investigation will itself have a cost and that cost may be minimised by first trying to narrow down the causes of the difference.)